Grandview Children’s Centre Autism Services and Supports

 - Parent Relief Respite

 At Grandview Children’s Centre, we respect the critical role that parents and caregivers play in their children’s lives.
 Many parent engagement and education sessions are available to support families to achieve their goals.
 During clinical sessions, parent/caregiver empowerment is valued and parents/caregivers are encouraged to learn and practice how to use strategies so they can help their children maintain or generalize their new skills at home.
-Parent workshops on specific topics will be offered.
+Parent workshops on specific topics will also be offered.